DraftKings Envisions Mississippi as the First of Many Physical Sportsbook Locations to Come

 They opened their first physical location at the Scarlet Pearl Casino in D’Iberville, Mississippi.
 Draftkings is set to open in Atlantic City for their next brick and mortar location to take live sports bets.
 DraftKings will be able to take bets within the building at the Scarlet Pearl, but unlike New Jersey, Mississippi has yet to legalize mobile or online betting.
 Some leading experts in the sports gaming industry feel this is just a formality that will be changed before long.

 The Atlantic City physical sportsbook venue will be the first of its kind to offer both ways of betting to fans.
 No one thinks this is the end of locations across the nation where fans can legally place bets on games.
 There is a growing appreciation as to why this method of sports betting may be favorable.
-Many people still feel an air uncertainty when using their mobile device for financial purposes, even gambling.
+Many people still feel uncertain when using their mobile devices for financial purposes, even gambling.
 The ability to place bets in person offers a comfortable sense of security for many.
 As these new venues open up, expect the percentage of fans who take advantage of the landmark Supreme Court Ruling to rise.

 Next Physical Locations